-In the past week, I have overheard three different discussions about capital gains when you someone is selling their Park City home.
-Capital gains on the sale of a primary residence is often a misunderstood and because I'm not a CPA, tax advisor, etc I must say it's best to consult a licensed professional regarding any proceeds when selling a property.
+In the past week, I have overheard three different discussions about capital gains when someone is selling their Park City home.
+Capital gains on the sale of a primary residence is often misunderstood and because I'm not a CPA, tax advisor, etc I must say it's best to consult a licensed professional regarding any proceeds when selling a property.

 Here's what the IRS has to say about the sale of your home: "If you have a capital gain from the sale of your main home, you may qualify to exclude up to $250,000 of that gain from your income.
 You may qualify to exclude up to $500,000 of that gain if you file a joint return with your spouse.
 Publication 523, Selling Your Home, provides rules and worksheets.
-Topic 409 covers general capital gain and loss information." https://www.irs.gov/taxtopics/tc701.html - Topic 701 - Sale of Your Home
+Topic 409 covers general capital gain and loss of information." https://www.irs.gov/taxtopics/tc701.html - Topic 701 - Sale of Your Home